demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 ### azure-devops-auth-reset
 ***
-Run this command if for some reason you need to rerun the authentication process.
+Run this command if you need to rerun the authentication process for some reason.

 #### Base Command